-This will sound weird coming from someone who has a Go Bag of cash her husband doesn’t know about, but make saving a team sport.
-The more you discuss money, plan and save with your partner, even if it is rocky at first, it is like cement on the foundation of your relationship.
+Make saving a team sport.
+The more you discuss money, plan, and save with your partner, even if it is rocky at first, it is like cement on the foundation of your relationship.
 And a lot more fun.
 As rocky as our first money conversations were, I love planning with my husband.
 And he tolerates me.

 You are not the only one trying to slay this dragon.
 Use social media to be social and join a savings challenge.
 It can REALLY help you meet your goals.

 This is a placeholder to remind me to check out Cleo and Chime.
 I find their products intriguing but haven’t tried them out.
-Email me if you have any insight or other ideas.
+Email me if you have!

-Where you put your emergency fund depends on your situation.
-You want to make sure this fund is safe, accessible, and in a place where you’re not tempted to spend it.
+You want to make sure this bank account is safe, accessible, and (if you’re me) that you’re not tempted to spend it.
 Here are a few options:

-Furthermore, this isn’t an investment account, it’s a safety net.
-It does its best work by just sitting there everyday, ready when you need it.
-It’s job is to sit there.
+Furthermore, this savings account isn’t an investment account, it’s a safety net.
+It does its best work by just sitting there every day, ready when you need it.

-A prepaid card is a card that you can load money onto.
+A prepaid card is like a gift card.
 It’s not connected with a bank or credit union, and you can only spend the amount on your card.
-The upside is it’s really convenient and easy to hide.
-The downside: high fees and if you lose it, it’s really gone.
-I would personally be more likely to lose a card than an envelope of cash.
+It’s really convenient and easy to hide.
+The downside: high fees and if you lose it, it’s gone.

 Another option is keeping cash on hand for emergencies, either in your home or with a trusted family member or friend, like the Go Bag.
 Keep in mind that cash can be stolen, lost, or destroyed, and you need to hide it well.

 While you can’t predict unexpected expenses, you can prepare for them.
-As a single woman, having a financial buffer can help you sail through tough economic situations courageously.
+As a single woman, a buffer will improve financial security and can help you sail through financial hardship courageously.